ThatFOSSyguy/introductoryBot/README.md

 ![image](https://user-images.githubusercontent.com/77693447/118796311-1f636400-b8b9-11eb-8562-4b6ebab79201.png)

 Step 8: Go to your discord server and type "!intro".
 If the message comes up that you have inputed, all is done.
-Go to "Editing the code of the bot" section if you wanna edit the file
+Go to "Editing the code of the bot" section if you wanna edit the file.
+Make sure that you change the token or else it wouldn't work.

 # Editing the code of the bot
 It's very simple to edit the file.
 Follow the steps below to do so.